 I shoot all insects in their natural habitat.
 All the stories that you see in my photos exist in nature.
 It’s a question of luck to be in the right place at the right time.

 The longest session lasts 2 hours.
 I should lay in a swamp for 2 hours.
-At home I took 15 mites from my body.
-But I was happy – I make right shoot!
+At home, I took 15 mites from my body.
+But I was happy – I make the right shoot!

 Your future goals and ambition?